 Have you ever considered a skiing or snowboarding trip in Iceland?
-Get your ski goggles on before you read more and discover for yourself the true majesty and excitement waiting on the Icelandic slopes.
+Well, remove those goggles for a moment to read more and discover for yourself the true majesty and excitement waiting on the Icelandic slopes.

 We have all seen the footage - a snowboarder, perched precariously on top the world, turning his shoulders, moving suddenly at great velocity down a vertical wall of white, a thick cloud of powder erupting from beneath him.